GabrielEdogawa/gabrieledogawa.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: ublications in reversed chronological order.
+description: Publications in reversed chronological order.
 Feel free to find the PDF version of some papers as they abide with publishers' copyright rules.
 nav: true
 nav_order: 2
 ---